eRuaro/eRuaro/README.md

 ### Glad to see you here!
-I'm a software engineer currently working in the blockchain industry.
+I'm a software engineer currently working in the transportation industry.
 In my day to day work, I usually work with Flutter, Golang, and Figma in developing applications.
 I also do practical research on applied machine learning.

 In my free time, I either read, write, or develop projects on topics I'm currently learning such as machine learning, deep learning, and back-end development.